buddyfavors/Mirage/docs/index.md

 Allows users to Confess and have it anonymised

+## Advice

+Got a question you want some advice about?
+Want advice on BDSM education?
+Ask it in the relevant channel and Mirage will anonymise it for you

 ## Flash-n-Dash

 Allows users to post a nude to the specified channel and have it autodelete after 60s